 R3.1 Learners must be supported to meet the professional standards and any other standards and guidance required of them to uphold the values and standing of the medical profession.
 Learners must have a clear way to raise ethical concerns.
-ACHIEVED.

 R3.2 Learners must be encouraged to take responsibility for looking after their own health and wellbeing.

-ACHIEVED.
-R3.3 Learners must not be subjected to, or subject others to, behavior that undermines their professional confidence, performance or self-esteem.
-Partially achieved - no evidence of policy.
+R3.3 Learners must not be subjected to, or subject others to, behaviour that undermines their professional confidence, performance or self-esteem.

 R3.4 Organisations must treat learners fairly and provide them with equal opportunity to learn.

+R3.5 Learners must receive timely and accurate information about their curriculum, assessment and clinical placements.

 ACHIEVED.
-R3.5 Learners must receive timely and accurate information about their curriculum, assessment and clinical placements.
-NOT ACHIEVED - candidates were not aware of the curriculum.
+However, information about inductions and PDPs could be better demonstrated in the ePortfolio.

 R3.6 Doctors in training must have information about academic opportunities in their programme or specialty.

-ACHIEVED.
+NOT TESTED.

 R3.7 Learners must receive - and be encouraged to act on - regular, constructive and meaningful feedback on their performance, development and progress at appropriate points in their medical course or training programme.
-PARTIALLY ACHIEVED - little evidence of meaningful feedback on one site.
-Some feedback on the second site.

 R3.8 Learners whose progress, performance, health or conduct gives rise to concerns must be supported where reasonable to overcome these concerns and, if needed, given advice on alternative career options.

-PARTIALLY ACHIEVED - no evidence of careers advice.
-R3.9 R3.9 Learners must not progress if they fail to meet the required learning outcomes for graduates or approved postgraduate curricula.
-PARTIALLY ACHIEVED - minimal explicit learning outcomes apart from the examination.
+R3.9 Learners must not progress if they fail to meet the required learning outcomes for graduates or approved postgraduate curricula.